 This is a quick and easy soup that can feed an army!
 Not only is it quick and easy, but it is also freaking delicious!
 Get this great weeknight Knephla Soup recipe.

 If you don’t know what Knephla soup is, you are in for a treat.
 This German dumpling soup that found its way to the Midwest has all the butter and chicken goodness you could ask for.
 Then, we top it off with heavy cream!
 It is so good and just the perfect comforting soup for cooler days.
 We are just getting started in our series and I am here to give you an easy recipe that you can make in 45 minutes with very little active time.
-In upcoming posts, I am going to share a completely from-scratch recipe, but today we are focusing on optimal taste for minimum time.
+In a different post, I share a completely from-scratch traditional Knoephla Soup recipe, but today we are focusing on optimal taste for minimum time.
 Enjoy our quick and easy Knephla Soup Recipe.

 Fresh Ingredients vs Quick Ingredients

 In our upcoming from-scratch recipe, there will be nothing spared to make the best of the best.
 Today, however, we have to pick and choose our ingredients to get the most from our soup recipe.
 While I am sure we could make this quicker by picking canned or frozen ingredients, there are certain things I don’t want to skimp on.
 We are going to be using fresh vegetables for this soup.

 Fresh Ingredients for this Knephla Soup

 The fresh vegetables include carrots, potatoes, and celery.
 All three of these are typical ingredients for knephla soup and if you need to change out frozen or canned ingredients, it may reduce the time by about 15 minutes.
 I would highly advise, however, to keep these ingredients as fresh as possible.